 Days out with the kids is a great website to check.
 Simply enter in go-karting and your area and it will show what age kids can go-kart at each location.

-You could actually make a photoshoot fun for your kids.
+You could actually make a photo shoot fun for your kids.
 There are quite a lot of photographers now offering themed photoshoots.
 Your child could see themselves transformed into a superhero, fairy, elf or almost anything their heart desires.
-Bonus is you then get some lovely keepsakes.
+The bonus is you then get some lovely keepsakes.

 Why not make eating out really fun and book a meal for you all at a themed restaurant?
 The one I know my boy would love is the Rainforest café in London.
-Based on Forest gump the Bubba gump fish co. looks like a lot of fun.
-Hard rock café, Planet Hollywood, Sticky Fingers and All star lanes are all fun family friendly restaurants.
+The Bubba Gump fish co. based on the film Forrest Gump also looks like a lot of fun.
+Hard rock café, Planet Hollywood, Sticky Fingers and All star lanes are also fun family-friendly restaurants.

 Jamie has done this twice already and loved it both times.
 Sure he was a bit of a fidget but the staff didn’t mind and he was in food heaven.
 Both places we booked offered a smaller selection of food for him and they both spoilt him as much as ourselves.

 #23 – Tickets for Cirque De Soleil

 My husband treated me a few years ago and took me to see Cirque du Soleil at the Royal Albert Hall.
 Jamie is fascinated by shows and all things to do with the circus.
 I am sure he will love this as it’s incredibly stunning and breathtaking.
 While they do tour the UK at arenas the ultimate would be to see them again at the Royal Albert Hall.
 Why not push the boat out and book a family adventure package?
 On their Ovo tour you will go on a hunt for the ‘missing egg’, the kids will have their faces painted, there is food and drink, premium stalls near the stage plus drinks and sweets in a private room during the interval. wow!

 #24 – Adopt an Animal and then take them to meet it